sgGoel/mobilerobot/README.md

 In order to establish wireless communication, we first have to make sure that both microcontrollers know each other's MAC addresses.

 Run `lib/Wireless/examples/get_mac.cpp` (you will have to temporarily move the existing files inside the `src/robot/` folder somewhere else and replace them with `get_mac.cpp`).
 Open `lib/Wireless/wireless.h` and change `robotAddr` to the MAC address being printed to the Serial monitor.
-Id you don't see anything printing, make sure you have selected the right microcontroller port (it must be connected to your laptop via USB).
+If you don't see anything printing, make sure you have selected the right microcontroller port (it must be connected to your laptop via USB).

 ### 2.2 Get Controller MAC Address